nerdyman/macos-pet-peeves/README.md

 - Windows of the same application are minimized when you minimize a window (e.g. when I minimize chrome on one screen it also does it on the other 💩)
 - Window managment isn't good at determining which window to choose when application has multiple windows (e.g. one monitor has chrome with fullscreen video playing and workspace is visible, other monitor has chrome on a different workspace - fullscreen window is chosen which disrupts the fullscreen video. i3 and Gnome are good at figuring this out)
 - Fullscreen windows (videos) are moved to a separate workspace while in fullscreen mode - why not leave it in the current workspace?
+- Can't switch to workspace on other screen with keyboard (e.g. focused on workspace 1 on screen 1, `ctrl+6` to go to workspace 6 on screen 2 does not focus the window on that screen)

 ### Notes